 About the Brotherhood

-The Kenwood Academy “BROTHERHOOD” is an intensive student leadership group that was an idea by Dr. Shelby T. Wyatt.
-It was brought to fruition by collaboration with Senior Kyle McGhee and Howard Stokes.
+The Kenwood Academy Brotherhood is an intensive student leadership group that was created by Dr. Shelby T. Wyatt and brought to fruition in collaboration with Senior Kyle McGhee and Howard Stokes.
 This mentoring project was organized January 9, 2004 with ten charter members.
 They are Kyle McGhee, Howard Stokes, William Smith, Jeremy Bolden, Sharod Merritt, Micheal Smith, Craig Story, Andrew Williams, Evan Little and Jerami Watson.

-The Kenwood Brotherhood, Inc. is a member of the Mentor Illinois.
+The Kenwood Brotherhood, Inc. is a member of Mentor Illinois.

 The Kenwood Brotherhood , Inc. is a 501 (c) (3) not for profit organization.

 The purpose of this project is to train adolescent males of Kenwood Academy to become leaders for themselves, their families, their communities, and school.
 The program will consist of activities that will foster academic excellence, emotional maturity, communal responsibility, and career exploration.
 The activities will consist of open forums, tutoring, homework/ class work assistance, college visits, computer exploration, public speaking, and creative expressions through poetry, rap, and short stories.
 To establish an effective relationship, the activities also include sports, games, and watching appropriate video movies.

 Membership into The Brotherhood is open for any male that would like to improve himself.
 Members are required to accept our Creed FRATERNITY, RESPONSIBILITY, and CREATIVITY.
 Members must also pass all seven of their classes in order to attend the field trips.
 Members are also expected to not have any disciplinary referrals.